Zhan-Lab-AI/Zhan-Lab-AI.github.io/_pages/team.md

 ---

+## 🎓 Join the Lab!

+We are currently **recruiting for Fall 2026** and welcome inquiries from enthusiastic researchers and students who are passionate about AI, biomedicine, and interdisciplinary discovery.

+### 🧑‍🎓 Prospective Ph.D.
+Students
+Apply to the **Ph.D.
+Program in Computer Science**.
+If you are interested in joining our lab, feel free to reach out via email to discuss potential research directions.

+### 🧑‍🎓 Prospective Master’s Students
+Master’s thesis students are welcome to join the lab!
+If you're interested in conducting thesis research aligned with our areas of focus, please send an email with your **CV** and a brief description of your **research interests** to start the conversation.

+### 🧑‍💼 Postdoctoral Researchers
+The lab currently does not have dedicated funding for postdocs.
+However, if you have external funding or are interested in applying for a **fellowship together**, please don’t hesitate to get in touch.

+### 👩‍🔬 Undergraduate Students
+Research assistant opportunities will become available starting **Fall 2025**.
+Stay tuned for updates!

+---

 ## 🎓 Past Students (with Prof. Victor S. Sheng)

 In collaboration with my Ph.D. advisor, **Prof. Victor S. Sheng**, I co-mentored the following students on various research projects: